ExpressVPN is committed to protecting your privacy

 We collect information related to which Apps and Apps version(s) you have activated in order to use our Services.
 Knowing your current version of the Apps allows our Support Team to troubleshoot technical issues you may encounter.

 As you use the App, we collect information about whether you have successfully established a VPN connection on a particular day (but not a specific time of the day), to which VPN location (but not your assigned outgoing IP address), and from which country/ISP (but not your source IP address).
 This minimal information assists us in providing technical support, such as identifying connection problems, providing country-specific advice about how to best use our Services, and enabling ExpressVPN engineers to identify and fix network issues.

 Aggregate sum of data transferred (in MB)

-With your permission, we collect anonymized analytics data used for network diagnostics.
-We use these data in our network operations tools to help optimize network speeds and to let us identify problems related to specific Apps, VPN servers, or ISPs.
-The information we receive is fully anonymized and cannot be tied back to individual ExpressVPN users (i.e. we don’t store which user sent which data, and do not store IP addresses).
+With your opt-in permission, we collect anonymized App Diagnostic Data, which includes crash reports, usability diagnostics, and VPN connection diagnostics.
+We use this data in our network operations tools to help optimize network speeds and to let us identify problems and areas for improvement related to specific apps, VPN servers, or internet service providers (ISPs).
+This App Diagnostic Data we receive is fully anonymized and cannot be tied back to individual users (i.e., we do not store which user sent which data, and we do not store user IP addresses).

-- Speed test data
+Speed test data.

-Storing of Information Related to Email, Live Chat, and Feedback Forms
+How We Protect and Retain Information Related to Email, Live Chat, and Feedback Forms

 ExpressVPN keeps records of any correspondence, questions, complaints, or compliments you submit to us through our Site or Services, along with our response.
 Depending on how you contact ExpressVPN, we may collect your email address and any additional information you provide to us.
 Having full correspondence records enables our staff to provide the best possible customer support experience.